meghasundriyal/meghasundriyal.github.io/_pages/repositories.md

 ---
 layout: page
 permalink: /repositories/
-title: repositories
+title: Repositories
-description: Edit the `_data/repositories.yml` and change the `github_users` and `github_repos` lists to include your own GitHub profile and repositories.
+description: "You can find all the repositories <a href='https://github.com/meghasundriyal' style='color: magenta; text-decoration: underline;'> here</a>."  #Edit the `_data/repositories.yml` and change the `github_users` and `github_repos` lists to include your own GitHub profile and repositories.
-nav: false
+nav: true
 nav_order: 4
 ---